Terra-01/dev-portfolio-template/src/content/about.md

 # Add a list of keywords you want to see highlighted.
 # The highlighted keywords will be styled differently in the UI to draw attention.
 highlightKeywords:
+  - 'Terra'
+  - 'template'
+  - 'source code'
+  - 'GitHub button'
-  - 'passionate developer'
+  - 'themes'
-  - 'user-friendly applications'
+  - 'Contact button'

 # Add a list of topics you are currently focused on or learning.
 # These will be displayed to show your current interests and growth areas.